Social welfare payments following a death

 Death of an adult dependant

 If you are getting a social welfare payment that includes a payment (Increase for a Qualified Adult) for your late spouse, civil partner or cohabitant, you will continue to get the same rate of payment for 6 weeks after their death.

 Death of a child dependant

 If your child dies, the Increase for a Qualified Child (IQC) on your social welfare payment will continue for 6 weeks, if the child was included in your payment.
-Contact the section of the Department of Employment Affairs and Social Protection responsible for your payment.
+Contact the section of the Department of Social Protection responsible for your payment.

 Where a person being cared for dies